smoelius/rustdoc-prettier/README.md

 - https://prettier.io/docs/en/options.html
 - https://rust-lang.github.io/rustfmt/?version=master&search=

+## "No such file or directory" errors

+`rustdoc-prettier` tries to tolerate "No such file or directory" errors by emitting a warning and continuing.
+Such errors can arise when `rustdoc-prettier` tries to format a file that was removed by another process, for example.

 ## Notes

 `rustdoc-prettier` parses source code manually.
 It does not use [`rustdoc-json`].
 There are two reasons for this: